rhadp-example-repos/automotive-image-builder/docs/building/containers.md

 ## Background

 The automotive industry is moving towards a new architectural concept called "Software Defined Vehicles" (SDV).
 Part of this is a software model that is similar to the micro-server architecture used in the cloud.
-In this model, the various services and application running in the car are separate, isolated entities that expose a well defined interfaces.
-The whole system is then made of a large collection of such services which interact using some form of networking protocol, most commonly [SOME/IP](https://some-ip.com/), which is a message based protocol with a [pub/sub model](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) running on top of IP and/or unix domain sockets.
+In this model, the various services and application running in the car are separate, isolated entities that expose well defined interfaces.
+The whole system is then made of a large collection of such services which interact using some form of networking protocol.
+In automotive this most commonly uses [SOME/IP](https://some-ip.com/), which is a message based protocol with a [pub/sub model](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) running on top of IP and/or unix domain sockets.

-While the SDV model can be implemented with traditional methods, it (similarly to micro-services) lends itself extremely well to the use of containers, because the isolation aspects of containers matches well to the separated services and the requirement of well-defined declared interfaces between containers.
+While the SDV model can be implemented with traditional methods, it (similarly to micro-services) lends itself extremely well to the use of containers, because the isolation aspects of containers matches well to the separated services and the requirement of well-defined interfaces between containers.

 In addition, containers have other advantages, such as the ability for